odats/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (The code for this step is contained in the [8] and [10] code cells of the IPython notebook located in "./examples/example.ipynb").

+I have Grayscaled image.
+Then I used Sobel to threshold x gradient.

+In parallel, I have converted image to HLS color space and separated the S channel.
+Then I made a threshold for S color channel.

+As a final step I combined these two binary thresholds.

 Here's an example of my output for this step.

 ![alt text][image3]